 Cosmetic laser skin resurfacing in our Albany medical spa is a procedure that renews the skin's appearance and texture.
 It also corrects areas of uneven pigmentation.
 The result is a fresher, smoother complexion that can help you look years younger.

 Would you like to find out about our complete offering of medical spa services?
-Request a free consultationRequest a free consultation at The Skin Care Center inside The Plastic Surgery Group or call (518) 438-0505.
+Request a free cosmetic consultationRequest a free cosmetic consultation at The Plastic Surgery Group or call (518) 438-0505.

 Meet the expertly trained Albany plastic

 Meet the expertly trained Albany plastic surgeons at The Plastic Surgery Group, serving the Schenectady, Saratoga Springs, Utica, and Albany area of New York.Learn More Request Your Consultation

 Men and women of all ages may benefit from laser skin resurfacing, also called a "laser peel."
 In our Albany practice, the best results from the procedure are typically seen in individuals with fair, healthy, non-oily skin.
 This treatment improves a variety of conditions, including:

 Often, people who undergo laser resurfacing choose to have other facial rejuvenation procedures at the same time, such as a face lift, brow lift, or eyelid surgery.
 Be sure to let your surgeon know if you are planning to have any other cosmetic procedure in the future.